jupyter-book/blog/docs/posts/2026/demystifying-myst-workshop.md

 Attendees will learn how to contribute to the Jupyter Book community, collaborate with maintainers, and advocate for the needs of their users.

-**Note**: the detailed agenda is still in the works, so please share an idea in a [Collaboration Cafe](https://compass.jupyterbook.org/collaboration-cafe/) if you've got one.
+**Note**: the agenda will be available soon, if you have ideas you would like to be discussed there please share them in the [related issue](https://github.com/jupyter-book/team-compass/issues/47).

 ## Where and how to join